Easy Peri Peri chicken, just like you get at Nandos. This peri peri chicken recipe can be on the table in under an hour.

 Step Five – Garnish with some chopped parsley.
-Serve your peri peri chicken with crispy Parmentier potatoes, or sauté potatoes, homemade Nandos rice and an optional dollop of peri peri sauce for extra heat.
+Serve your peri peri chicken with crispy Parmentier potatoes, or sauté potatoes, homemade Nandos rice or Nandos chips, and an optional dollop of peri peri sauce for extra heat.
 Pour over the delicious juices from the pan and a squeeze of the roast lime.

 Peri peri chicken – Hints & Tips